Vector Dark Matter in a $U(1)_X$ extended 2HDM: Dark Matter Phenomenology

 where $g_{* \rho}$ is the total number of relativistic degrees of freedom at temperature $T$ and $M_{Pl}=2.4 \times 10^{18}$ GeV.
-The relic density ($\Omega h^2$) and direct detection cross-section for $Z^\prime$ have been calculated using {\tt micrOMEGAs}.
+The relic density ($\Omega h^2$) and the direct detection cross-section for $Z^\prime$ have been calculated using {\tt micrOMEGAs}.
 We have implemented the model in {\tt FeynRules} and used the generated {\tt calcHEP}~\cite{Belyaev:2012qa} files in {\tt micrOMEGAs (v5.3.41)}~\cite{Belanger:2006is}.

-In the left panel of Fig. \ref {fig:lineplt}, we show the variation of relic density as a function of the DM.
+In the left panel of Fig. \ref {fig:lineplt}, we show the variation in relic density as a function of DM.
 For this, we fix three Higgs masses $(m_{h_1},m_{h_2}, m_{h3})$ at $80$ GeV, $125$ GeV, and $500$ GeV, respectively.
-Except for the SM Higgs mass, the two other masses are two representative values of the lighter and heavier mass regions in comparison to the SM Higgs mass.
+In addition to the SM Higgs mass, the two other masses are two representative values of the lighter and heavier mass regions compared to the SM Higgs mass.
 Since the annihilation channels are mediated by the Higgs boson, the corresponding resonances appear near $\sim m_{h}/2$, leading to a sharp drop in the relic density.
 The black dashed line shows the relic density measured by {\tt PLANCK} \cite{Planck:2018vyg}.
 The red and blue lines show the relic abundance for $g_{x}=0.1$ and $g_{x}=1.0$, respectively.
-Increased coupling results in a higher annihilation rate; therefore, more underabundant parameter space, which has been shown in the figure.
-Except for the resonances, the fall in the relic density after $m_{DM}=80$ GeV and $m_{DM}=500$ GeV are due to the opening of channels $Z^\prime Z^\prime \to h_{1} h_{1}$ and $Z^\prime Z^\prime \to h_{2} h_{2}$ respectively.
+Increased coupling results in a higher annihilation rate; therefore, more underabundant parameter space is presented, which is shown in the figure.
+Except for resonances, the drop in relic density after $m_{DM}=80$ GeV and $m_{DM}=500$ GeV is due to the opening of channels $Z^\prime Z^\prime \to h_{1} h_{1}$ and $Z^\prime Z^\prime \to h_{2} h_{2}$, respectively.
 In the right panel of Fig. \ref {fig:lineplt}, the $\tan\beta$ dependence of relic density has been shown.
 With increasing $\tan\beta$, the decay width of $h_3 (S)$ increases.
 This happens because the relevant Higgs trilinear couplings increase with $\tan\beta$, thereby increasing DM annihilation cross-section ($ Z^\prime Z^\prime \to h_i h_j$).
-As a result, the under-abundant region increases with increased $\tan\beta$.
-Moreover, lower values of $\tan\beta$ alter the SM Higgs decay width.
-Therefore, we fix $\tan\beta=10$ to strengthen the DM phenomenology and reduce the impact of Higgs constraints.
+As a result, the under-abundant region increases with increasing $\tan\beta$.
+Moreover, lower values of $\tan\beta$ alter the decay width of the SM Higgs.
+Therefore, we fix $\tan\beta=10$ to strengthen the phenomenology of DM and reduce the impact of Higgs constraints.